 (b) where the option to advance outflows from the institution is solely at the discretion of the institution, the option shall be presumed to be exercised only where there is a market expectation that the institution will do so.
 The option shall be presumed not to be exercised where it would advance inflows to the institution or defer outflows from the institution.
 Any cash outflow that would be contractually triggered by this inflow – as in pass-through financing – shall be reported at the same date as this inflow;

-(c) all sight and non-maturing deposits shall be reported as overnight in column 020;
+(c) deposits maturing overnight, including sight deposits and non-maturing deposits, shall be reported as overnight in column 0020.
+In addition, those transactions with no contractually specified maturity shall be reported in column 0025;

 (d) open repos or reverse repos and similar transactions which can be terminated by either party on any day shall be considered to mature overnight unless the notice period is longer than one day in which case they shall be reported in the relevant time bucket in accordance with the notice period;